Soil Minerals and Soil Prescriptions for Organic Gardeners

 Or, if you would rather do it yourself....

-Another option for many growers, and one we highly recommend, is to pruchase a copy of our new book The Ideal Soil: A Handbook for the New Agriculture and learn to interpret your own soil test results and write your own prescription and recommendations.
+Another option for many growers, and one we recommend, especially for do-it-yourselfers who enjoy basic chemistry and arithmetic, is to pruchase a copy of our new book The Ideal Soil: A Handbook for the New Agriculture v2.0 You will learn to interpret your own soil test results and write your own prescription and recommendations.
 The Handbook is available in both hardcopy and ebook versions.
-The price is $29.95 US, plus mailing for the hardcopy..
-With this book you will never need a soil consultant again--you will be one!

 new from SoilMinerals.com